Croatia 2-Week Itinerary JetSettingFools.com

 2-week Croatia Itinerary Krka National Park JetSetting Fools

-Get an early start on Day 8 of your Croatia two-week itinerary and transfer to Sibenik via Skradin to see the waterfalls at Krka National Park.
-Those using public transportation can stow their luggage in Skradin while touring the Krka waterfalls.
+Get an early start on Day 8 of your Croatia two-week itinerary and transfer to Sibenik via Skradin to see the Krka Waterfalls.
+Those using public transportation can stow their luggage in Skradin while touring Krka.

-The Croatian city of Skradin was once the seat of power in the region, but now the small town serves as the most popular entrance to Krka National Park (and you can decide which is the most stunning waterfall park in Croatia).
-Buy Krka tickets from the official park office in Skradin and take the first available ferry.
+The Croatian city of Skradin was once the seat of power in the region, but now the small town serves as the most popular entrance to Krka National Park.
+Buy tickets from the official park office in Skradin and take the first available ferry.

 Top Tip: Use our guide of Things To Do in Skradin for more ideas if you’re staying longer!